Join Us For Great Tips On [Your Subject]

 - find a 24 pieces puzzle (or 4 six pieces puzzles, or 6 four pieces puzzles, depending of your child's abilities) and let your child discovers the puzzle day after day.

-- make an advent calendar with a pile of wrapped Christmas and Winter related books.
-I did that one year with their own books wrapped up (we take our Christmas books out only in December) among some new Christmas books.
+- Make an advent calendar with a pile of wrapped Christmas and winter-related books.
+I did this one year with their own books, wrapped up (we only take our Christmas books out in December), along with some new Christmas books.
+Check my list of Christmas books here

-- hide some craft materials in each pouch of your calendar as an invitation to create each day with your child
+- Hide craft materials in each pouch of your calendar as an invitation to create each day with your child. (use rock crayons, sheets of stickers, mini-kits and all the materials you have at home already)

-- finger puppets and stickers are a great small token to hide in a calendar
+- Finger puppets and stickers are great small tokens to hide in a calendar.

-- when your children are under the age of 3, you can use any toys you have in storage.
+- When your children are under the age of three, you can use any toys you have in storage.
 Seriously, they generally don't remember they had them!

 My son is 7 and he is still into that magical childhood period when he still wants to do all our Christmas traditions.